Everything You Need to Know Before Reading

-I also won't ignore evidence that challenges K/S, as many people seem to do.
-Everything that's canon will get it's due attention, which is why I'm analyzing ALL of the episodes.
+I won't ignore evidence that challenges the K/S theory, as some seem to do.
+Everything that's canon will get it's due attention, which is why I'm analyzing ALL of the episodes relevant to either Gene.

-Oh yeah, and this is meant to be fun for the reader.
-I'm not taking this project as 100% hardcore, must-be-serious-at-all-times kind of thing, hence the 'commentary' aspect.
-I am fully capable of poking lovingly at the series when it deserves it.
-We are talking about a science fiction tv show from the 60s, hilarity is inevitable.
+This isn't meant to be a dry character study.
+I am fully capable of poking lovingly at the series.
+We are talking about a science fiction tv show from the 60s, after all.
+Hilarity is inevitable.

-The truth is in the analyzation, the humor is in the commentary.
+The truth is in the analysis, the humor is in the commentary.

 Episode One: Where No Man Has Gone Before